GuardiaN123321/mishura-docs/terms-of-use.md

 ### 1. Acceptance of Terms

-By downloading, installing, or using MISHURA ("the App"), you agree to be bound by these Terms of Use.
+By downloading, installing, or using MISHURA App ("the App"), you agree to be bound by these Terms of Use.
 If you do not agree to these terms, please do not use the App.

 ### 2. Description of Service

-MISHURA is a mobile application that allows users to:
+MISHURA App is a mobile application that allows users to:
 - Create and manage wishlists
 - Share wishlists with friends and family
 - Create and manage events